Luckinber/COS30018-Intelligent-Systems-Project-B/README.md

 ```

 ## 2. Running the Model
 Running the model in a CLI can be done but without a graphical interface, the final graph will not be displayed.
-To display the graph, run it in an enviroment with graphics driver:
+To display the graph, run it in an enviroment with graphics drivers installed and a GUI.
+To run the model, run the following command:
 ```
 python stock_prediction.py
 ```
+The model will then run and output various information to the console.
+The final graph will be displayed in a new window.